Home | Blog Index | Blog Archives | Christianity & Faith Essays | Storm Chasing Essays

-So, with a rare free weekend at my disposal, here are the highlights of storms and weather events observed since my Great Plains chase season ended on June 13.
+So, with a rare free weekend at my disposal, here are the highlights of storms and weather events observed since my Great Plains storm season ended on June 13.

 June 18: "Meh" nighttime storm in St. Louis